FilippoOlivo/SSM/README.md

 - **Gated MLP**
 - **Mamba**

-The primary objective is to perform a comparative analysis of the aforementioned models based on the following criteria:
+The primary objective is to perform a comparative analysis of the aforementioned models based on the following criteria: accuracy, training time, memory consumption.

-- **Accuracy**
-- **Training time**
-- **Memory consumption**

-To ensure consistency and relevance, the evaluation is conducted on synthetic sequence modeling tasks, including:
+To ensure consistency and relevance, the evaluation is conducted on synthetic sequence modeling tasks, including copy task, and selective copy task.

-- **Copy task**
-- **Selective copy task**

 These tasks serve as controlled benchmarks to assess the models' ability to retain and manipulate sequential information over long contexts.

 ## Setup Instructions